 Instructions

-- Using a 4-quart Slow Cooker, grease the liner with either cooking spray or coconut oil for an easy cleanup.
-Otherwise, the rice will stick to the liner and potentially burn.
+- Using a 4-quart slow cooker, grease the liner with either non-stick cooking spray or coconut oil for an easy cleanup.
+Otherwise, the rice will stick.

-- Add the uncooked rice, sugar, and coconut milk into the slow cooker liner.
+- To the prepared slow cooker, add the uncooked rice, sugar, and mixed coconut milk.
 Stir and cover.

 - Turn the slow cooker on high heat and cook for 2 ½ - 3 hours.
 Check the rice pudding after two hours.
 Each slow cooker can cook at different speeds and heat levels.

 - After two hours at high heat, stir the pudding.
-Once the liquid is absorbed into the rice and the rice is no longer chewy, it is done.
+Once the liquid is absorbed into the rice and no longer chewy, it is done.
 The pudding should have a creamy consistency.

-- Turn off the heat and add the vanilla.
-Stir.
+- Turn off the heat and add the vanilla extract.

 - Serve immediately if you want warm rice pudding.
-Otherwise, cool in an airtight container in the refrigerator until cool and then serve.
+Otherwise, cool it in an airtight container in the refrigerator and then serve.
 Add toppings if you want.

 - Store leftovers in the refrigerator.